 Unusual Options Activity Insight: Riot Blockchain

-On Tuesday, shares of Riot Blockchain (NASDAQ:RIOT) saw unusual options activity.
-After the option alert, the stock price moved down to $31.32.
+Riot Blockchain (NASDAQ:RIOT) shares experienced unusual options activity on Monday.
+The stock price moved down to $26.34 following the option alert.

 - Option Type: TRADE